Swagat-K04/bookworm-mobile-app/README.md

 # Bookworm - A Book Recommendation React Native App

 ## Live Link
+If you are viewing it on web, open it in inspect.
 [Bookworm Live](https://bookworm-mobile--ty86gqm1mw.expo.app)

 Bookworm is a mobile application where users can log in, sign up, and share their book recommendations.
 Built with React Native and Expo, it provides a smooth user experience for discovering and sharing books.
 The app is powered by a Node.js, Express, MongoDB, and Mongoose backend, hosted on Render.